 However, for a shark to detect these from miles away, the fluid must be strong enough to not be diluted by the enormous amount of water around it.
 One drop of odor concentration in moderately turbulent flowing water would be diluted from 10-6 to 10-21 in the space of one kilometer.
 That’s as good as the drop never having existed.
 Thus, there must be a very large amount of blood for a shark to detect it from miles away.

-Some sharks have reportedly swum past other people to seek out a particular individual or a group of swimmers or divers… but why?
-For their normal body smell to be a reason, the concentration must be very high.
+Some sharks have reportedly swum past other people to seek out a particular individual or a group of swimmers or divers.
+That one swimmer might have a stronger body odor than others.
+But, for this, the concentration of odor molecules in the water must be very high.

-A possible explanation could be this: sharks are more attracted to a person’s activities than their bodily odors.
+A more plausible explanation is that sharks are more attracted to one person’s activities—like thrashing about in the water—than their body odors.

 An Experiment By ex-NASA Engineer